grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-T> To tell you the truth, usually before writing the correct implementation, I play a bit, making it wrong in several ways, just to see if I can correctly guess the reason why the Statement will turn false and to make sure the error messages are informative enough.
-For example, I may write only the first line and observe whether the Statement is still false and if the reason is changed.
-Then I may add the second, but pass something other than `_data` to the `Open()` method (e.g. a `null`) etc. This way, I "test my test", not only for correctness (whether it will fail for the right reason) but also for diagnostics (will it give me enough information when it fails?).
-Also, this is the way I learn about feedback that I receive from my tools should such a Statement turn false later.
+T> To tell you the truth, usually before writing the correct implementation, I play a bit, making the Statement wrong in several ways, just to see if I can correctly guess the reason why the Statement will turn false and to make sure the error messages are informative enough.
+For example, I may only implement opening the channel at first and observe whether the Statement is still false and if the reason for that is changed.
+Then I may add sending the data, but pass something other than `_data` to the `Send()` method (e.g. a `null`) etc. This way, I "test my test", not only for correctness (whether it will fail for the right reason) but also for diagnostics (will it give me enough information when it fails?).
+Also, this is the way I learn about how my test automation tools inform me of issues in such cases.

-### Second behavior - specifying an error
+## Second behavior -- specifying an error

-The first Statement is implemented, so time for the second one.
-(XXX TODO TODO TODO TODO TODO it comes from TODO list XXX) Our second behavior was that in case the sending failed, the user of `DataDispatch` should receive this error and the connection should be safely closed.
-Note that the notion of what "closing the connection" means is placed in the `Channel` implementations, because we consciously delegated the implementation details there.
+The first Statement is implemented, so time for the second one -- remember I put it on the TODO list a while ago so that I don't forget about it.
+This second behavior is that in case the sending fails with exception, the user of `DataDispatch` should receive this exception and the connection should be safely closed.
+Note that the notion of what "closing the connection" means is delegated to the `Channel` implementations, so when specifying the behaviors of `DataDispatch` I only need to care whether `Channel`'s `Close()` method is invoked correctly.
 The same goes for the meaning of "errors while sending data -- this is also the responsibility of `Channel`.
 What we need to specify about `DataDispatch` is how it handles the sending errors in regard to its user and its `Channel`.

-Let's start writing the Statement by stating the obvious.
-This time, we'll use the strategy of starting with a good name.
+This time, I picked the strategy of starting with a good name.
 I picked the following name to state the expected behavior:

 ```csharp
 public void